School of Applied Health SciencesMaster of Science in Medical Sciences

 - Focuses in-class time on group discussions with professors, breaking down clinical scenarios, and participating in formative feedback sessions

 - Prepares students for entry into many fields within healthcare including medicine, dentistry, optometry, podiatry, pharmaceuticals, and many more

-- Provides the top 20% of JU MSMS graduates a guaranteed interview for Ponce Health Sciences University's Medical Program at either their St. Louis, Missouri or Ponce, Puerto Rico campuses; please note that since the campus is in Ponce, Puerto Rico, you will need to be fluent in Spanish for the interview
+- Provides the top 20% of JU MSMS graduates a guaranteed interview for Ponce Health Sciences University's Medical Program at either their St. Louis, Missouri or Ponce, Puerto Rico campuses; please note that if you choose to interview for the Ponce, Puerto Rico program, you will need to be fluent in Spanish for the interview

 Need help preparing for the MCAT?
 Join us for PSHU's MCAT Prep Course designed to improve your testing performance!

 The Jacksonville University Advantage & PHSU's MSMS Student OutcomesPrepare Yourself for a Successful Medical Career